xianglusoc/xianglusoc.github.io/index.md

 My research interests focus on migration, race/ethnicity, and urban sociology, explored through both qualitative and quantitative methods.
 My recent projects include studies on colorism in contemporary media and in Mexican society, Chinese attitudes toward emigration, and the construction of "the Chinese nation" in Chinese official media, utilizing computational, experimental, and statistical approaches.
 I am also writing a book about Chinese Muslims engaged in China-Arab trade, based on ethnographic and interview research.

-To learn more about my research interests, download my [CV](./docs/Xiang Lu CV.pdf).
-Check out my [researchgate](https://www.researchgate.net/profile/Xiang-Lu-35) and [ORCiD](https://orcid.org/0000-0003-4781-1997) pages.
+To learn more about my research interests, check out my [researchgate](https://www.researchgate.net/profile/Xiang-Lu-35) and [ORCiD](https://orcid.org/0000-0003-4781-1997) pages.

 Contact: xiang.lu@zju.edu.cn